Brian-Demon/Scheduling-App-Database-Google-Script/README.md

 5) Select radio button "Select existing spreadsheet" then click "Select"
 6) Select the Scheduling App Databse (be sure it's the databse)
 7) Open the Scheduling App Databse spreadsheet
-8) Change the name of the sheet named "Form Responses..." to "Availability Data From Form"
+8) Change the name of the sheet named "Form Responses 1" to "Availability Data From Form"
 9) Redo all the steps for the Request Off Form